VisPoison: An Effective Backdoor Attack Framework for Tabular Data Visualization Models: VisPoison Framework

-\textbf{Flexibility.} In VisPoison, we aim to design poisoned examples with the flexibility to align with attackers' motivations.
-For triggers controlled by attackers, we implement relatively complex designs to ensure the attacker maintains control.
-For attacks where the attacker intends for the user to unintentionally activate them (e.g., visualization errors or DoS), triggers are designed to appear more normal and covert.
+VisPoison designs poisoned examples to support different attacker goals.
+For attacker-controlled triggers, we use more complex designs to maintain control.
+For attacks that may be unintentionally triggered by users (e.g., visualization errors or DoS), triggers are crafted to appear natural and covert.

-Based on these principles, VisPoison is proposed through crafted trigger and payload designs for text-to-vis.
-We introduce the details of the payloads and triggers in VisPoison in the following sections.